Harry Eugene Claiborne

 2 July 1917 - 19 January 2004

-Harry Eugene Claiborne was born in McRae, Arkansas, and graduated from the Cumberland University School of Law in 1941.
-He often recounted a story that his acceptance to law school was due to the recommendation of a drunken snuff salesman he had met while hitchhiking.
+Harry Eugene Claiborne was born on 2 July 1917 in McRae, Arkansas, as the third child of Minnie and Arthur Smith Claiborne Jr. He graduated from the Cumberland University School of Law in 1941 and often recounted a story that his acceptance to law school was due to the recommendation of a drunken snuff salesman he had met while hitchhiking.

 |Harry dons judicial robes before being sworn in as a federal judge on|